This interesting home is made from earthbags, also known as sandbags.

 Some prefer to use stabilized soil in earthbag foundations, seeing it as a longer-lasting solution.
 The jury is still out, but it appears poly bags kept out of sunlight can last hundreds of years, so gravel-filled bags should last at least a lifetime.

 Simply fill the bags in place with gravel.
 Stitch the ends closed or fold the bag end over.
 Butt each bag tight against the previous bag.
 Tamp the bags flat after each course is complete.
 Add two strands of 4-point barbed wire between each course.
 Add courses of gravel-filled bags until you’re at least 6” above the risk of moisture damage.

 Measure the radius of each course of bags to maintain an accurate circle.
-Tie a piece of rope to the center pole and use it to check the radius to every bag.
+Tie a piece of rope to the centre pole and use it to check the radius of every bag.
 Always keep the rope level for accurate results.